Akin81/NETFLIX-EXPLORATORY-DATA-ANALYSIS/README.md

 I got Netflix dataset from Kaggle.com, importe using pandas library and took the following steps:

-•	I check the dataset descriptions, information, and missing values
+•	I checked the dataset descriptions, information, and missing values

 •	I dropped the null(missing) values